imanghafoori1/laravel-terminator/README.md

-# Tell, don't ask principle in your laravel controllers.
+# Tell, don't ask principle in your laravel controllers

-installation:
+### Installation:

 `
 composer require imanghafoori/laravel-responder
 `

-This package helps you refactor your controllers code by
+This package helps you refactor your controllers code by bringing The law of demter into it.

 The fact that we have to "return" a response from controllers prevents framework users from refactoring their controller code beyond a certain point.